Skip to content

 The KMS server can be used as a Key Management System for the Microsoft Double Key Encryption feature.
 Please check the Microsoft Double Key Encryption page for details.

-The KMS server can be used as a PKCS#11 provider for Veracrypt and provide keys on the fly to mount encrypted volumes.
-Check the Veracrypt Disk Encryption page for details.
+The KMS server can provide keys on the fly to mount LUKS and Veracrypt encrypted volumes using its PKCS#11 module.
+With LUKS, the decryption key never leaves the KMS server.
+Check the Veracrypt and LUKS pages for details.

 State-of-the-art authentication